Rotation Around The Core

 Rotation while both feet are in contact with the floor is one of the most natural movements in sport.
 This exercise can be executed with a cable, or tubing.

 Ensure that cable is adjusted to a height so that during movement, is stays parallel to the ground.
-When turning to the left, grasp the handle with the left hand, with the arm at the mid point of the ball, as in the picture.
-The right arm is also placed across the ball, just above the cable to act a safety guide.
+When turning to the left, grasp the handle with the left hand, with the arm at the mid point of the ball, as in picture 1.
+The right arm is also placed across the ball, just above the cable to act a safety guide as in picture 2.
 Hips should be back, with knees slightly bent, and shoulders forward as in picture 3 side view.

 Posture and foot position should be maintained as your core rotates to the opposite side.
 It is key that as you rotate that you keep you eyes on the ball, and your head rotates along with the rest of your core.